-1) Dove-tail drawer boxes and concealed, full-extension, soft-close drawer glides
+1) Dovetail drawer boxes and concealed, full-access, soft-close drawer glides

 If you can see the glides when you open the drawer, you know you are looking at low-quality construction.
-In addition to high-quality concealed glides, you want a drawer box built to carry heavy loads, and full-extension that brings the entire contents of the drawer out of the cabinet.
+In addition to high-quality concealed glides, you want a drawer box built to carry heavy loads, and full-access that allows you to see all the way to the back of each drawer.

 Broken or sticky drawers are top on the list of reasons our customers decide to remodel their kitchens.
 An investment in high-quality cabinet drawers will pay off with years of reliable use.
 On the other hand, cheap drawer boxes and glides will be a constant irritation.